 - Visa requirements (if applicable) will stay the same as before the UK’s departure from the EU.

-- There will be no change to the entry process at the UK or EU borders.
+- There will be no change to the entry process at the UK border.

-- From June 2019, 7 non-EU citizens will be allowed to use e-gates at the UK border – USA, Canada, Japan, South Korea, Singapore, Australia and New Zealand, which may reduce immigration processing times.
+- From June 2019, 7 non-EU citizens are now allowed to use e-gates at the UK border – USA, Canada, Japan, South Korea, Singapore, Australia and New Zealand, which may reduce immigration processing times.

-- Landing cards from all other countries will also begin to be abolished from June 2019.
+- Landing cards from all other countries have also begun to be abolished.

 UK citizens living in EU